 The exchange rate is the difference in value between the British pound and a foreign currency, in this case, the United States dollar.

-Different transfer providers will charge varying amounts to convert your money to dollars.
+Different transfer providers will charge varying money transfer rates to convert your money to dollars.

 As mentioned above, if a platform does describe itself as fee-free, this often means they simply give you a worse exchange rate on your money.
 A worse exchange rate essentially means that you give them more in pounds than the dollars you receive are actually worth.

-This is why exchange rates are sometimes referred to as the “hidden fees” of money transfers.
+This is why currency exchange rates are sometimes referred to as the “hidden fees” of transfers.

 What is a good exchange rate?